 I don’t think anyone in Japan uses Samsung phones because none of the cases for sale are Samsung, they are alllll for iPhones!

-Ok I still have half a day to go!!!!!!!
+Ok I still have half a day to blog about!!!!!!!

-Ok I’ve been standing trying to finish this post before going into the hot tub for a 630am soak. that’s all!!!!
+Ok I’ve been standing trying to finish this post before going into the hot tub for a 630am soak.
+That’s all!!!!